-- Upload a document that explains exactly what has been extended from the proceedings version.
-Please note that TIM only considers "Technical Extensions", not giving more explanation etc.
+- Upload a document with item type "List of Extensions" that explains exactly what has been extended from the proceedings version.
+Please note that TIM only considers "Technical Extensions"; i.e., the extension must present new technical thing(s), not just more explanation, etc.

-Please note that TIM does not accept submission of tandem papers; i.e., papers in part 1, part 2, etc. If the reviewers, during the review process, determine that the paper needs to give more details and needs to split into two papers, that's acceptable.
-But authors cannot at the beginning submit a multi-part paper.
+TIM does not accept submission of tandem papers; i.e., papers in part 1, part 2, etc. If the reviewers, during the review process, determine that the paper needs to give more details and needs to split into two papers, that's acceptable.
+But authors cannot from the beginning submit a multi-part paper.

 Open Access Papers

 TIM is a hybrid journal, allowing either traditional manuscript submission or Open Access (author pays OA fees) manuscript submission.
 Upon submission, if you choose for your manuscript to be Open Access, you commit to pay the $2,045 OA fee if your manuscript is accepted for publication.
 More information about Open Access can be see on IEEE's webpage here.

 You can see the status of your manuscript in the system.
 Please note that TIM does not answer paper status query messages within the first 2 months of the submission of a paper.
 Please do not contact us during that period asking about your paper.

 When a paper is accepted, its last version which the authors had submitted for review in the submission system will appear on IEEE Xplore with a DOI as Early Access in about 10 business days after acceptance.
 Furthermore, the IEEE-edited final version of the paper, after the authors approve the proofs, is assigned to a Volume with article sequence number in approximately 3 weeks after the paper is accepted, assuming the authors submit the final files correctly and in time.